-Why have we written this document?
+Why have we written this policy?

 We hope that the children at Courtney will know how to behave and there will be no bullying at Courtney.
 We also hope that everyone will understand what to do if they are bullied or see or hear of bullying.
-We would like everyone:
+We would like everyone to:

-- Not be scared to come to school
+- To not be scared to come to school

-- Feel able to trust one another
+- To feel able to trust one another

-- Expect people to be kind
+- To expect people to be kind

-- Not be made fun of
+- To not be made fun of

-- Not be made sad
+- To not be made sad

-- Have friends
+- To have friends

-- Feel safe
+- To feel safe

-What happens if there are bullying at Courtney?
+What happens if there is bullying at Courtney?